marcoalopez/Python_course/README.md

 #### What is this course not about?

 This is not a Python course on image analysis, geochemistry, machine learning or any other specific topic that you can think of.
 Although you will find examples of different topics, the course is aimed at giving an overview of the language and the Python scientific ecosystem so that you can start using it and go deeper into the topic you want.
-Nor is it a course where you will learn all the details and machinery behind the Python language.
+Nor is it a course where you will learn all the details and machinery behind the Python language (bottom-down approach).
 Python is simply the programming tool of choice for data analysis because it is free, easy to learn, and a great tool to introduce people to the world of scientific programming.

 ## Author

-[Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) is a researcher in the Department of Geology at the University of Oviedo with expertise in the analysis of the microstructure and texture (CPO) of solid materials.
-He has a broad experience in programming and code development for data analysis (https://github.com/marcoalopez).
-His main line of research is the study of the links between the mechanical properties (elastic, plastic and/or brittle) of rocks and their mineral composition, microstructure and crystallographic orientation of their components and seismic modelling (elastic properties) of rocks using averaging schemes and reconstruction of the microstructure and texture.
+I am Marco A. Lopez-Sanchez, a researcher with expertise in the analysis of the microstructure and texture (CPO) of solid materials.
+I have broad experience in programming and code development for data analysis (https://github.com/marcoalopez).
+I started this project for a mixture of fun, preaching open science and scientific programming, and learning.
+I live and work in Oviedo, Spain.
+All there is to know about me can be found at https://marcoalopez.github.io/